 - Do you have a stable lifestyle and habits that will prevent you from wanting to, or needing to, end a lease early?

 These are just a few of the questions that need to be answered before making this decision.
 Since buying a car is one of the biggest purchases you can make, it’s wise to look at all your options.
-Both leasing and buying have advantages and disadvantages, just like renting or buying a home.
+Both leasing and buying a car have advantages and disadvantages, just like renting or buying a home.
 Having a clear understanding of what you want out of your vehicle can help lead you to the best decision.

 The most obvious difference is that with a lease, you get a new car every few years with little or no hassle of maintenance, and you don’t have to deal with selling it or trading it in later.
 Just hand in the keys and get a new lease.
 However, if we are looking at what makes the most financial sense, then there are other factors to consider.
 One thing I tell clients all the time is there is a financial decision, and there is an emotional decision.
 Either can be right for different reasons at different times, but emotional decisions often win out because the financial factors are not considered as deeply.